 Community Care Grant

 This will help you cope financially if you have special difficulties and require goods such as furniture and appliances.
 Cash payments are made in certain circumstances.
-You can find out more information, including who is eligible and how to apply, on the Community Care Grant section of our website.
+You can find out more information, including who is eligible and how to apply, on our Community Care Grant page.

 Council Tax Reduction